 Working on a team with different sorts of people also requires skill.
 At least it does if you want a healthy workplace culture.
 So what do workplace skills entail?
-Workplace skills support the ability to be respectful and inclusive, and make good ethical decisions.
-These three skills, working in tandem, create a healthy workplace culture which benefits recruitment, retention, and productivity.
+Workplace skills support the ability to be respectful and inclusive and make good ethical decisions.
+These three skills, working in tandem, create a healthy workplace culture that benefits recruitment, retention, and productivity.
 But these three skills don’t just happen.
 They actually take intention, practice, and development.
-And when you deliberately cultivate those skills, that’s culture competency.
+When you deliberately cultivate those skills, that’s culture competency.

 Core Culture Competency Skills at Work

 Let’s start with being respectful.
 It sounds pretty simple and it’s easy to think that any decent person could easily be respectful with co-workers.
 But that’s a bit simplistic.
 What happens when a “decent” person is stressed and out of patience?
 Or letting off steam with co-workers after work?
 Or is socially unaware of context and people’s reactions to their comments?